Angela Hitler: Life

-Angela Hitler was born in Braunau, Austria-Hungary, the second child of Alois Hitler Sr. and his second wife, Franziska Matzelsberger.
+Angela Hitler was born in Braunau am Inn, Austria-Hungary, the second child of Alois Hitler with his second wife, Franziska Matzelsberger.
 Her mother died the following year.
 She and her brother Alois Hitler, Jr. were brought up by their father and his third wife Klara Pölzl.
 Her half-brother, Adolf Hitler, was born six years after her, and they grew very close.
 She is the only one of his siblings mentioned in Mein Kampf.

-Angela's father died in 1903 and her stepmother died in 1907, leaving a small inheritance.
+Angela's father died in 1903, and her stepmother died in 1907, leaving a small inheritance.
 On 14 September 1903, she married Leo Raubal (11 June 1879 – 10 August 1910), a junior tax inspector, and gave birth to a son, Leo on 12 October 1906.
 On 4 June 1908, Angela gave birth to Geli and in 1910 to a second daughter, Elfriede (Elfriede Maria Hochegger, 10 January 1910 – 24 September 1993).
-Her husband died in 1910.
+Her husband died of tuberculosis in 1910.

 Widow

-She moved to Vienna after World War I. Walter Langer's wartime report The Mind of Adolf Hitler, an OSS profile of the Hitler family, paints a positive picture of Angela at this period, describing her as "rather a decent and industrious person".
+She moved to Vienna following World War I. Walter Langer's wartime report The Mind of Adolf Hitler, an OSS profile of the Hitler family, paints a positive picture of Angela at this period, describing her as "rather a decent and industrious person".
 It says she became manager of Mensa Academia Judaica, a boarding house for Jewish students, where she once defended those in her care against anti-Semitic rioters.
 According to Langer: "Some of our informants knew her during this time and report that in the student riots Angela defended the Jewish students from attack and on several occasions beat the Aryan students away from the steps of the dining hall with a club.
 She is a rather large, strong peasant type of person who is well able to take an active part."

 Angela had heard nothing from Adolf for a decade when he re-established contact with her in 1919.
 In 1924, Adolf was confined in Landsberg; Angela made the trip from Vienna to visit him.
-In 1928, she and Geli moved to the Haus Wachenfeld at Obersalzberg near Berchtesgaden, where she became his housekeeper and was later put in charge of the household at Hitler's expanded retreat.
-Geli committed suicide in 1931.
+In 1928, she and Geli moved to the Haus Wachenfeld at Obersalzberg near Berchtesgaden, where she became his housekeeper and later was put in charge of the household at Hitler's expanded retreat.
+Geli died by suicide in 1931.